10th May 2019

 Each stage contains a group of steps.
 Each step represents a field where data can be entered.
 People advance to the next stage by using the Next Stage button.
 You can make a step business required so that people must enter data before they can proceed to the next stage.
 This is commonly called ”stage-gating”.

-Business Process Flows allow a system administrator to use IF/ELSE clauses to advance to different stages in the process depending on the information entered in the previous stage.
+Business process flows allow a system administrator to use IF/ELSE clauses to advance to different stages in the process, depending on the information entered in the previous stage.
 It is also possible to merge branches into a single flow again.

 What you need to know when designing business process flows with branches